-Proposals Recommended Vote Page No. 1 Elect nine directors FOR all nominees 6 No. 2 Ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for 2024 FOR 23 No. 3 Approve, on an advisory, non-binding basis, 2023 executive compensation FOR 24 No. 4 Approve the Astrana Health, Inc. 2024 Equity Incentive Plan FOR 56 No. 5 Approve an amendment to the Company's Restated Certificate of Incorporation to reflect new Delaware law provisions regarding officer exculpation FOR 64
+Proposals Recommended Vote Page No. 1 Elect nine directors FOR all nominees 6 No. 2 Ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for 2025 FOR 23 No. 3 Approve, on an advisory, non-binding basis, the 2024 executive compensation FOR 24 No. 4 Approve the Astrana Health, Inc. Amended and Restated 2024 Equity Incentive Plan FOR 25